JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-swiftui-integration.md

 * Embeds SwiftUI's native `Image` view to preview the photo.
 * Reuses the same `UIViewControllerRepresentable`-based `CameraView` as before, but integrates it more deeply into the SwiftUI state system.

+> To test on a real device, you need to add the `NSCameraUsageDescription` key to your app's `Info.plist` file.
+> Without this, the app will crash at runtime.
+>
+{style="note"}

 ### Web view